The Baum Bugle

 The Baum Bugle: A Journal of Oz is the official journal of The International Wizard of Oz Club.
 The journal was founded in 1957, with its first issue released in June of that year (to a subscribers' list of sixteen).
 It publishes three times per year, with issues dated Spring, Autumn, and Winter; Issue No. 1 of Volume 50 appeared in the Spring of 2006.
-The journal publishes both scholarly and popular articles on L. Frank Baum, the Oz books written by Baum and other writers, and related subjects, plus reviews of Oz-related films and theater productions, rare photographs and illustrations, and similar materials.
+The journal publishes both scholarly and popular articles on L. Frank Baum, the Oz books written by Baum and other writers, and related subjects.
+These regularly include researched historical pieces; interviews with authors, illustrators, and other creatives; pop culture appreciations; bibliographical analyses; plus reviews of Oz-related books, multimedia, films and theater productions, rare photographs and illustrations, and similar materials.

+Major writers and writing in The Baum Bugle

+Across its extensive history, The Baum Bugle has included articles written by such notable figures as Ruth Berman, André De Shields, John Fricke, Martin Gardner, Douglas G. Greene, William Lindsay Gresham, Margaret Hamilton (actress), Michael Patrick Hearn, Phyllis Ann Karr, Gary Kurtz, March Laumer, Daniel P. Mannix, Dick Martin (artist), and Sally Roesch Wagner.
+Martin also designed all the cover art from 1959 to 1976.

+In early decades The Baum Bugle was known for reprinting rare fiction by L. Frank Baum, including non-Oz stories from magazines and newspapers and installments of the 1904–05 Oz comic strip Queer Visitors from the Marvelous Land of Oz.
+During her lifetime, Ruth Plumly Thompson also contributed original poetry, and both Rachel Cosgrove Payes and Eloise Jarvis McGraw penned original articles.

-Among the range of articles and fiction published in The Baum Bugle:
+Among the range of articles published in The Baum Bugle: